Badly Designed Bike Racks

 It turns out the Association of Pedestrian and Bicycle Professionals do have a pretty good set of guidelines for designing and installing bicycle parking in their Essentials of Bike Parking document. document.

-The rack should provide two points of contact with the frame. | No | Yes | No |
+| The rack should provide two points of contact with the frame. | No | Yes | No |

-Allows locking of frame and at least one wheel with a U-lock.
-Rack tubes with a cross section larger than 2” can complicate the use of smaller U-locks.. | No (cross section is 4” according to spec sheet) | Yes | Yes |
+| Allows locking of frame and at least one wheel with a U-lock.
+Rack tubes with a cross section larger than 2β can complicate the use of smaller U-locks.. | No (cross section is 4β according to spec sheet) | Yes | Yes |

-Provides security and longevity features. | Yes (if you can lock to it) | Yes | Yes |
+| Provides security and longevity features. | Yes (if you can lock to it) | Yes | Yes |

-Rack is intuitive. | No | Yes | Yes |
+| Rack is intuitive. | No | Yes | Yes |

 The Capitol Bike Rack fails to completely meet a single guidline provided by the APBP.
-A no parking sign post meet them: Guidline Capitol Bike Rack, the typical “inverted U” may be other issues, but the errors should make them stressed, which in my car, sit in traffic, listen to each character made them go around?
-I’m not sure how they can claim that they meet these standards, but it is a blatant lie.
+A no parking sign post meet them: Guidline Capitol Bike Rack Inverted U Sign Post The rack should provide two points of interest around the feeder while he is well that ends well βΊοΈ I’m not sure how they can claim that they meet these standards, but it is a blatant lie.